-Our $f$-DP based accounting method is both numerically accurate and computationally efficient when the privacy budget is allocated homogeneously, meaning that the injected discrete Gaussian noise across geographical levels has the same variance.
-However, both accuracy and computational efficiency degrade for heterogeneous allocations, as evident when comparing the results in Sections~\ref{sec:2020census} and \ref{sec:enhanced_overall}.
-This degradation stems from the need to address precision issues in floating-point arithmetic (see further discussion in Appendix \ref{sec:numerical_difficulty}).
-To put this into perspective, purely numerical accounting methods \citep{Koskela2020computing,gopi2021numerical} are computationally infeasible to achieve the same level of accuracy as our method for the 2020 U.S.\ Census, regardless of whether the allocation is homogeneous or heterogeneous (see elaboration in Appendix \ref{rmk:computation_time}).
-In light of this, an important and challenging direction for future research is to develop privacy accounting methods to better handle heterogeneous privacy budget allocations, where the analytical approaches developed in \cite{kairouz2021distributed} and \cite{zhu2022optimal} might offer valuable insights.
-Alternatively, the Bureau could consider implementing a homogeneous allocation of privacy budget for every geographical level from the outset.
-Empirical evidence suggests that such homogeneous allocation offers high accuracy when census data is used for redistricting \citep{Cohen2022Private}.
+An important future direction is the development of numerically accurate and computationally efficient accounting methods for heterogeneous privacy budget allocation, where the injected discrete Gaussian noise has varying variance under composition.
+This research direction is motivated by the observation that released NMFs in products such as the demographic and housing characteristics (DHC) file often exhibit heterogeneous composition structures, even within the same geographical level \citep{Cumings2024geographic}.
+A significant challenge in this direction is that composition structures in these applications are often complex and not fully detailed in their reports \citep{Census2023implementation}.
+Furthermore, even when the composition structure is known, both the accuracy and computational efficiency of our $f$-DP based accounting method deteriorate for heterogeneous allocations, as evidenced by the comparison between results in Sections~\ref{sec:2020census} and \ref{sec:enhanced_overall}.
+This degradation arises from the need to address precision issues in floating-point arithmetic (see further discussion in Appendix \ref{sec:numerical_difficulty}).
+Neither purely analytical accounting methods \citep{kairouz2021distributed,zhu2022optimal} nor purely numerical methods \citep{Koskela2020computing,gopi2021numerical} alone resolve these issues.
+For instance, numerical methods are computationally infeasible for achieving the same level of accuracy as our method for the 2020 U.S.\ Census, regardless of whether the allocation is homogeneous or heterogeneous (see elaboration in Appendix \ref{rmk:computation_time}).
+A potential research avenue is to integrate these two types of accounting methods, which we leave for future work.

 {